trixi-framework/trixi-framework.github.io/index.md

 ## Mesh generation
 * [**HOHQMesh.jl**](https://github.com/trixi-framework/HOHQMesh.jl)

-  HOHQMesh.jl is a wrapper for the HOHQMesh mesh generator, which allows to produce curved quadrilateral and hexahedral meshes for high-order numerical simulations.
+  HOHQMesh.jl is a Julia wrapper for the HOHQMesh mesh generator, which allows to produce curved quadrilateral and hexahedral meshes for high-order numerical simulations.